 This guidance explains when and how charities may engage in trading.
 It is mainly about trading for the purpose of raising funds, rather than trading to carry out the charity's objects.
 It also explains when a separate trading company should be established to carry on such activity.
-Information about fund-raising by means other than trading can be found in the Commission's auidance Charities and Fundraising (CC20) The present quidance also contains some basic information on the application of income and corporation tax on trading profits, as this is a significant factor in determining the sort of organisational structures which should be adopted by charities to carry on a trade for fundraising purposes.
+Information about fundraising by means other than trading can be found in the Charity Commission's guidance Charities and fundraising (CC20).

+The present guidance also contains some basic information on the application of income and corporation tax on trading profits, as this is a significant factor in determining the sort of organisational structures which should be adopted by charities to carry on a trade for fundraising purposes.

-Detailed information on the taxation of trading profits earned by charities can be obtained from www.hmrc.gov.uk, the website of HM Revenue & Customs ('HMRC') - see the Trading and business activities guidance within the Detailed Guidance notes for Charities section which deals with charities.
-We refer to that information throughout this guidance.
+Detailed information on the taxation of trading profits earned by charities can be obtained from www.hmrc. gov.uk, the website of HM Revenue & Customs ('HMRC') - see the trading and business activities guidance within the detailed guidance notes for charities section which deals with charities.
+The commission refers to that information throughout this guidance.

-A2.
-'Must' and 'should': what do we mean?
+'Must' and 'should': what the commission means